-Whether from a minor car accident to a game of flag football, concussions are surprising common.
+Whether from a minor car accident or a game of flag football, concussions are surprisingly common.

-They’re surprisingly common, especially in sports, and have lately become a hot topic within professional football — the latest numbers show that 60 percent of players have had at least one concussion.
-Research now reveals that they might carry more of a risk than previously thought, especially when it comes to your risk of stroke.
+They’re surprisingly common, especially in sports, and are a hot topic within professional football.
+Research also reveals that concussions might carry more of a risk than previously thought, especially when it comes to your risk of stroke.

-Avoiding multiple concussions is key because over time, concussions can increase your risk of stroke.
-According to Jonathan J. Russin, MD, an assistant professor of clinical neurological surgery and assistant surgical director of the USC Neurorestoration Center at Keck School of Medicine at USC, several studies link concussions to an increased risk of stroke.
+Avoiding multiple concussions is key, because over time, concussions can increase your risk of stroke.
+According to Jonathan Russin, MD, an assistant professor of clinical neurological surgery and assistant surgical director of the USC Neurorestoration Center at the Keck School of Medicine of USC, several studies link concussions to an increased risk of stroke.
 The exact mechanism between the two is still unclear, but experts have a few theories.

-“One is that the traumatic brain injury disturbs the brain’s ability to auto-regulate blood flow,” said Dr. Russin, who also is a neurosurgeon at Keck Medicine of USC.
-“Another is that the traumatic injury results in microthrombi within blood vessels inside the brain.”
-(Microthrombi is the formation of tiny — hence micro — blood clots.)
+“One is that the traumatic brain injury disturbs the brain’s ability to autoregulate blood flow,” says Russin, who also is a neurosurgeon at Keck Medicine of USC.
+“Another is that the traumatic injury results in microthrombi (tiny blood clots) within blood vessels inside the brain.”

 As for brain cancer, there’s good news: The most comprehensive (and long-term) study on the topic found little evidence that a traumatic brain injury could cause a brain tumor — and if the risk exists, it’s extremely small.

-There’s no way to undo a traumatic brain injury, according to Dr. Russin, so your best bet is to avoid concussions altogether.
-That means wearing a helmet, sitting out of contact sports, not driving when under the influence of alcohol or drugs and wearing a seatbelt in any moving vehicle.
+There’s no way to undo a traumatic brain injury, according to Russin, so your best bet is to avoid concussions altogether.
+That means wearing a helmet, sitting out of contact sports, not driving when under the influence of alcohol or drugs and wearing a seat belt, in any moving vehicle.
 After all, it’s better to be safe than sorry.

-If you’re in Southern California and you’ve suffered from multiple concussions, make an appointment with one of our neurologists.
+If you’re in Southern California and you may have had a concussion, make an appointment with one of our neurologists.
 To schedule an appointment, call (800) USC-CARE (800-872-2273) or visit keckmedicine.org/request-an-appointment.